Reporting Plugin Security Issues

 If you find a plugin with a security issue, please do not post about it publicly anywhere.
 Even if there’s a report filed on one of the official security tracking sites, bringing more awareness to the security issue tends to increase people being hacked, and rarely speeds up the fixing.

-If you provided a link to your report, please do not delete it!
+If you’ve already posted the vulnerability in public and provided a link to your report, please do not delete it!
 We will pass it on directly to the developers of the plugin.